typesafehub/activator-hello-slick/README.md

-This is a template for [Typesafe Activator](http://typesafe.com/platform/getstarted).
+This is the code for the "Hello Slick" tutorial for Slick 3.2.